zulip/zulip/docs/production/authentication-methods.md

 [upstream-ldap-groups]: https://django-auth-ldap.readthedocs.io/en/latest/groups.html#limiting-access

+### Troubleshooting

+Most issues with LDAP authentication are caused by misconfigurations of the user and email search settings.
+Some things you can try to get to the bottom of the problem:

+* Review the instructions for the LDAP configuration type you're
+  using: (A), (B) or (C) (described above), and that you have configured all of the required settings documented in the instructions for that configuration type.
+* Use the `manage.py query_ldap` tool to verify your configuration.
+  The output of the command will usually indicate the cause of any configuration problem.
+For the LDAP integration to work, this command should be able to successfully fetch a complete, correct set of data for the queried user.
+* You can find LDAP-specific logs in `/var/log/zulip/ldap.log`.
+If you're asking for help with your setup, please provide logs from this file (feel free to anonymize any email addresses to `username@example.com`) in your report.

 ## Apache-based SSO with `REMOTE_USER`

 If you have any existing SSO solution where a preferred way to deploy